emiyl/psvimgtools-frontend/README.md

 Requires the following python libaries:

 bplistlib (only really needed if you are using a mac) - https://github.com/tungol/bplistlib
 requests - http://python-requests.org (or $ pip install requests)
-requests is *normally* installed by default.

 if you want to build the application you are going to need [Pyinstaller](https://www.pyinstaller.org/)
 if you just want to run it from source. do $ python run.py